 For the past ten years I have been studying several types of yoga, including Vinyasa and Acroyoga.
 I belong to the Shambhala Center and practice meditation both in individual and group settings.
 I enjoy spending my weekends on hikes and camping.
-I also have many-a-succulent plant that I brought all the way from Philadelphia to their new home in Albuquerque.
+I also have many-a-succulent plant that I brought all the way from Philadelphia to Albuquerque.

 My loving husband and I have two sweet little girls, both of whom I was fortunate enough to deliver gracefully in the water with the care of an amazing midwife.
 My second was born here at Dar a Luz and I have been in love with this place ever since!
 These beautiful birth experiences have had a huge impact on me not only as a patient and a mother, but also as a nurse.
 I strive to help more women have the birth experience they want and deserve.
 I am also very passionate about breastfeeding, and all of the benefits and challenges that go with it, and earned my IBCLC certification in 2013.

 I am thrilled to be here working with this wonderful group of people supporting the women in our community, their health, and their families.